Palash90/site-assets/target/blogs/iron-learn/iron-learn-9.md

 Another challenge to solve.
 Another debugging session.

 I tried to find the reason.
-The rust code showed nothing, except that every `Tensor` operation was taking a long time to compute.
+The Rust code showed nothing, except that every `Tensor` operation was taking a long time to compute.
 I was very surprised.
 I doubted my CUDA Kernel programs and used `nsys` profiler.

 The result was a surprise for me, the major time consuming part of my application was not the CUDA Kernels but the memory allocation and deallocation.